Digital Product Passport··14 min read

 The Overlap with Energy Labelling

-It is worth stating clearly: the DPP does not replace the EU energy label.
+The DPP does not replace the EU energy label.
 The rescaled A-G energy label remains a mandatory physical marking on the product and its packaging.
-The DPP extends the information set accessible via a digital link printed alongside — or incorporated into — the energy label.
-Think of the energy label as the headline and the DPP as the full article: everything in the headline is also in the article, but the article contains considerably more.
+The DPP extends the information accessible via a digital link printed alongside — or incorporated into — the energy label.
+Think of the energy label as the headline and the DPP as the full article: everything in the headline is also in the article, but the article contains considerably more detail on materials, repairability, and end-of-life.

 The Appliance-Specific Opportunity